Music Publishers Association (UK): MPA Richard Toeman Scholarship

 The scholarship is in memory of the late Richard Toeman who died suddenly in March 2005 following a successful 40-year career at Josef Weinberger Ltd. Throughout his career, Richard generously gave his time and expertise to the MPA and to the music publishing business as a whole.
 He was admired and respected by colleagues working across all sectors of the industry.
 The MPA is proud to pay tribute to his considerable contribution to our work via the Richard Toeman Scholarship.

 Events

-From training courses to member socials and the MPA's legendary Christmas Lunch, the MPA hosts a varied range of events for its members and the wider industry.
+The MPA hosts a varied range of events for its members and the wider industry.